Putnam County, TN

 Web Stings

-The Putnam County Sheriff’s Office and the Cookeville Police Department have used female undercover officers to stage prostitution reverse stings at local businesses, such as spas, where johns may solicit prostitution.
+The Putnam County Sheriff’s Office and the Cookeville Police Department have used female undercover officers to stage reverse stings at local businesses, such as spas, where sex buyers may solicit prostitution.
 In September 2009, for example, a reverse sting was conducted following an investigation of a spa in Cookeville that provided storefront cover for a brothel.
-Once sufficient evidence was collected to support a raid of the brothel, the takedown occurred and the staff arrested.
-The brothel was then “staffed” by undercover officers, and additional appointments were made with customers.
+Once sufficient evidence was collected to support a raid of the brothel, the takedown occurred and the staff were arrested.
+The brothel was then “staffed” by undercover officers, and additional appointments were made with spa customers.
 Those who appeared and offered to pay for sex were arrested.
 All arrestees had their names and ages, as well as the charges filed against them, reported in the local news media.
-Complaints continued, and in November 2013, CPD officers conducted a web-based reverse sting with the support of the Algood Police Department, that resulted in the arrests of four sex buyers.
+Complaints continued, and in November 2013, CPD officers conducted a web-based reverse sting with the support of the Algood Police Department, which resulted in the arrests of four sex buyers.

-In 2014, an undercover prostitution and drug investigation resulted in 16 arrests during the two-week operation in Putnam County on a stretch of U.S. 17 in East Palatka where prostitution occasionally occurs as a problem.
+In 2014, an undercover prostitution and drug investigation resulted in 16 arrests during the two-week operation in Putnam County on a stretch of U.S. 17 in East Palatka, where prostitution occasionally occurs as a problem.
 Most of the arrests were made along the highway between Florida 207 south to Kane Road.
-Those arrested were charged with soliciting prostitutes and drug crimes.
+Those arrested were charged with soliciting prostitution and drug crimes.
 A dozen of the arrests were of suspects who approached the undercover officer and offered to pay for sex.

 “With each similar operation we conduct, we want to send the same message; that we will not tolerate the sexual exploitation of any person in our community.
 This is a demand-driven crime, involving men from all kinds of backgrounds.
 As a state, Tennessee has led the fight to see to it that no child or adult falls victim to these sexual predators.”
 [TBI Acting Director]

 During the course of the resulting text or phone conversations, the Agents identified themselves as being 14 to 17 years old.
-Some of the conversations between the men and undercover agents continued after they learned they were chatting with someone asserting they were under-aged.
+Some of the conversations between the men and undercover agents continued after they learned they were chatting with someone asserting they were underage.
 A total of ten men traveled to the location to meet for the purpose of illicit sex from a female they believed to be a minor.
-On May 8th, 2018, the Putnam County Grand Jury returned indictments, charging ten individuals in connection with this operation.
+On May 8, 2018, the Putnam County Grand Jury returned indictments, charging ten individuals in connection with this operation.

 Key Partners